harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-vm-poweroff.md

   - /docs/chaos-engineering/technical-reference/chaos-faults/vmware/vmware-vm-power-off
 ---

 VMware VM power off stops (or powers off) the VMware VMs for a specific duration.
-- After the duration, the VMs are back to original state.
-- It checks the performance of the application running on the VMware VMs.
+After the duration, the VMs are back to original state.
+It checks the performance of the application running on the VMware VMs.

 ![VMware VM Power off](./static/images/vmware-vm-poweroff.png)

 ## Use cases
+VMware VM power off:

-- VMware VM power off determines the resilience of an application to random power failures.
+- Determines the resilience of an application to random power failures.
-- It determines how efficiently an application recovers and restarts the services.
+- Determines how efficiently an application recovers and restarts the services.

 ### Prerequisites
 - Kubernetes >= 1.17 is required to execute this fault.